 Here’s what spaced repetition means.
-First you listen to a foreign-language phrase, then you are asked to repeat it.
-Next, you’re asked to remember it and say the words out loud at time intervals that start out very short and then increase.
+First, you listen to a foreign-language phrase, then you are asked to repeat it.
+Next, you’re asked to remember the phrase and say the words out loud at time intervals that start out very short and then increase.

 For example, first you hear a word and then you will be asked to say it 15 seconds later, then you will be asked to say it 45 seconds later, then 1.5 minutes after that, and so on.
 The time intervals grow quickly until they are measured in days and then weeks.